 Wagner’s tetralogy, Der Ring des Nibelungen, is considered by many to be the pinnacle of the Western music tradition.
 It combines intense, heroic drama with orchestral and vocal writing that is both vast in scale and deeply moving.
 A special journey to see The Ring is a once-in-a-lifetime pilgrimage.
-Once again Academy Travel has secured top-grade seats for a production, this time the Chicago Lyric Opera’s production.
+Once again Academy Travel has secured top-grade seats, this time the Chicago Lyric Opera’s production.
 Housed in a fine Art Deco auditorium, the Lyric Opera is one of America’s finest houses, regularly hosting the world’s leading singers.
 The 2020 Ring promises to be no exception.